• HOME

 Result (worst case scenario):

-Moral of the story: Even bloodless/non-violent "battles," can lead to the creation of tribes who exist in a permanent state of ever increasing aggrievement.
+Moral of the story: Even bloodless/non-violent "battles," can lead to the creation of hostile/unsociable tribes who exist in a permanent state of ever increasing aggrievement.

 Now imagine the students, before voting began, having a lengthy class discussion.
 And out of that discussion they determine that 95% are perfectly fine with calling their goldfish, GF, if it will avoid causing hard feelings.

-So our students do what a massive number of "the vast mainstream" of our society would do: they decide to go with GF even though it's no one's first choice, because for our students (the VM of society, too) it isn't about power, or about winning, but about going along to get along. (aside: for the ruling class, it's about power and winning; but for "the people," they just want their nation's problems solved.)
+So our students do what a massive number of "the vast mainstream" of our society would do: they decide to go with GF even though it's no one's first choice, because for our students (the VM of society, too) it isn't about power or about winning.
+It's about going along to get along.

 One instructive point/takeaway: Strategic Cooperation on the part of America's LOC and ROC voters will produce PKQ-controlled Congresses that will be able to easily do things that are impossible for PAP-controlled Congresses to do, e.g., perform legislative miracles.